Sea turtles have roamed the ocean for over 150 million years, but now, their reign is rapidly ending because of plastic pollution in the ocean.

 If you are looking for more hands on work, you can volunteer to save sea turtles and reduce plastic pollution.
 We have several turtle volunteer programmes abroad.
 And this is how we work:

 - Beach and ocean cleanups.
 Our turtle Conservation volunteers are not afraid of hard work and getting their hands dirty.
-They regularly participate in beach cleanup projects and our diving volunteers in Fiji, Thailand and Belize tackle the underwater rubbish problem.
+They regularly participate in beach cleanup projects and our diving volunteers in Fiji and Thailand tackle the underwater rubbish problem.
 We record data about the type and amount of rubbish we find.
 This is shared with local governments and other organisations that work towards environmental and wildlife conservation.
 The data is then used to create or improve environmental strategies.

 - Taking care of injured turtles.
 Sadly turtles get injured due to entanglement or ingested plastic.
 At our turtle volunteer programme in Mexico, we have the local government’s permission to rehabilitate injured turtles.
 If possible, we release the turtles back into the wild.